History of Kyrgyzstan: Tulip Revolution: 2005

-Bakiyev's Presidency: 2005-2010
+Bakiyev presidency: 2005–2010

-Kurmanbek Bakiyev won the 10 July ballot for the Presidential election with 89% of the vote with a 53% turnout.
+Kurmanbek Bakiyev won the 10 July ballot for the presidential election with 89% of the vote with a 53% turnout.
 Bakiyev's term in office was marred by the murder of several prominent politicians, prison riots, economic ills and battles for control of lucrative businesses.
 In 2006, Bakiyev faced a political crisis as thousands of people participated in a series of protests in Bishkek.
 He was accused of not following through with his promises to limit presidential power, give more authority to parliament and the prime minister, and eradicate corruption and crime.
 Bakiyev claimed that the opposition was plotting a coup against him.

-In April 2007, the opposition held protests demanding Bakiyev's resignation, with a large protest beginning on April 11 in Bishkek.
-Bakiyev signed constitutional amendments to reduce his own power on April 10, but the protest went ahead, with protesters saying that they would remain until he resigned.
-Clashes broke out between protesters and police on April 19, after which the protests ended.
+In April 2007, the opposition held protests demanding Bakiyev's resignation, with a large protest beginning on 11 April in Bishkek.
+Bakiyev signed constitutional amendments to reduce his own power on 10 April, but the protest went ahead, with protesters saying that they would remain until he resigned.
+Clashes broke out between protesters and police on 19 April, after which the protests ended.

 Bakiyev was re-elected in the 2009 presidential election.
 After the re-election in 2009, some people in Kyrgyzstan said that he would now deal with political and economic reform.
 Others were skeptical.
-The Eurasian Daily Monitor wrote on September 10 that his style resembled other leaders such as Vladimir Putin and Nursultan Nazarbayev.
+The Eurasian Daily Monitor wrote on 10 September that his style resembled other leaders such as Vladimir Putin and Nursultan Nazarbayev.
 However, he lacked resources and Kyrgyz people were anxious about the risk of renewed power shortages and blackouts like in the winter 2008–2009.

 During the winter of 2010 Kyrgyzstan has suffered from rolling blackouts and cutoffs occurring regularly while energy prices have risen.